gwestwood/vivoinnovaonexgobyte/doc/zmq.md

 ## Remarks

-From the perspective of vivoinnovaonexgobyted, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into vivoinnovaonexgobyted directly.
+From the perspective of viogd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into viogd directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it